 Updated 2021 NMTC Application Guidelines

-The submission window for the 2021 National Music Theater Conference will be October 15 - October 30, 2020.
+The submission window for the 2021 National Music Theater Conference has closed.
 Due to staff health and safety concerns, the O’Neill is only accepting digital submissions for consideration.

 If you are interested in submitting a piece, the 2021 submission guidelines are available for reference below.
 Sign up for our email updates and be the first to know when applications are open!